 Rules about children

-Children accompanying syringe exchange clients must be accompanied by an adult and remain in the lobby with adult supervision during the exchange.
+If you are an exchange client, and you bring children, they must be accompanied by another adult and remain in the lobby with adult supervision during the exchange.

 Children under the age of 18 cannot enter the exchange room.